 by Laina G. Stebbins, Michigan Advance

-This story was written by Laina Stebbins, a reporter for the Michigan Advance, where this story first appeared.
+This story was written by Laina G. Stebbins, a reporter at the Michigan Advance, where this story first appeared.

 Michigan Advance is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
 Michigan Advance maintains editorial independence.
 Contact Editor Susan Demas for questions: email@example.com.
 Follow Michigan Advance on Facebook and Twitter.